 - Personal stories relating to MS, motherhood, and womanhood

-Please do not hesitate to contact me with you personal thoughts, reactions, and recommendations.
-If I think it’s particularly helpful, I will highlight it in a blog post and provide credit to you.
+Please do not hesitate to contact me with your personal thoughts, reactions, and recommendations.

-Unless otherwise stated: all images on this blog are either from Shutterstock, Michelle Melton, or my personal photographs.
+Unless otherwise stated: all images on this blog are either from Shutterstock, Unsplash, Michelle Melton, Canva, or my personal photographs.
 Please do not use without permission.